What will it take to live on the moon?

 - Rover Control — Primarily manual, some autonomous if able

 For teams with some prior programming and engineering design or mechanical engineering experience.

-- Equipment — VEX V5 robot kit or custom built rover (Modifications or pieces outside of robot kit allowed)
+- Equipment — WSGC provided robot kit or custom built rover (Modifications or pieces outside of robot kit allowed)

 - Rover Control — Mostly manual, some autonomous functions required